 - 7 – 8 weeks: 7,650 – 229,000 mIU/ml

-As mentioned above, pregnancy tests are designed to pick up hCG in your urine.
+HPTs are designed to pick up a specific pregnancy hormone in your urine.

-A faint line on a pregnancy test is telling you hCG has been detected.
+Faint lines on a home pregnancy test is telling you hCG has been detected, so you are pregnant.

-Most women prefer to be absolutely certain, though, and really want to see a much darker line on their pregnancy test.
+Most women prefer to be absolutely certain, and want to see a darker line on their pregnancy test.

 The longer you wait after implantation, the higher your hCG levels will be.

-The more hCG present in your urine, the darker the line you will see on your pregnancy test.
+The more pregnancy hormone present in your urine, the darker the line you will see on your pregnancy test.

 Once you have a positive pregnancy test, you can work out your estimated due date with BellyBelly’s Due Date Calculator.

 A faint line on a pregnancy test usually means it’s a positive result – so yes, you’re pregnant.

 Even the faintest of lines is the detection of the pregnancy hormone, hCG, which can be detected after you have conceived.